 Systematic reviews often, but not always, use statistical techniques such as meta-analysis to combine results of the eligible studies.
-The purpose of both meta analysis and systematic review is to obtain a better understanding of how treatment works.
+The purpose of both meta-analysis and systematic review is to obtain a better understanding of how the treatment works.

 1. British Medical Journal